erdemserhat/secureNotepad/README.md

 # RSA Encryption and Decryption Desktop Application

-This desktop application has been developed using NetBeans IDE and offers a powerful tool for RSA encryption and decryption.
+This desktop application  offers a powerful tool for RSA encryption and decryption.
 RSA is a widely-used public-key encryption algorithm, and with this application, you can securely encrypt and decrypt your text messages.

 ## Table of Contents